Often, people don't speak of finding fleas in the house.

 7: You guessed it.
 Vacuum!

 It's tedious, it's tiring, and it takes up valuable time.
 It's one of the things you least want to do.

-But- vacuuming fleas kills in all phases of the flea life cycle.
-By doing it daily you'll kill fleas in the house so much faster than using the other methods only.
+Doing it daily kills fleas in the house so much faster than using only other methods.
 When we were in "the thick of it" we took turns vacuuming so it would get done almost every evening.

-The fleas are gone, and you never want to go through another flea infestation!
+After all your diligent work, the invaders are gone, and you never want to endure another flea infestation!

-Keep your pet on Frontline or Advantage (or your other product of choice) consistently.
+Keep administering a topical treatment to your pet.
 Don't miss a dose.
 Make sure that any other animals who come to visit are treated as well.

-And if you are just getting rid of fleas in a house recently, keep dosing through the winter.
+And if you are just getting over an infestation, keep dosing through the winter.
 If you live in a warm climate you'll want to dose through the winter anyway.

-Once you reach this point of being flea-free (and you will!) you'll never again have to worry about how to kill fleas in the house.
+Once you reach this point (and you will!) you'll never again have to worry about how to kill fleas in the house.